From the President

 As acknowledged in my first report as President nearly 12 months ago, this 'permanent home' for RUSI NSW represents a superb outcome achieved and finalised, under our previous two Presidents - BRIG David Leece, and MAJGEN Paul Irving.

 To both of our Past Presidents, please accept our sincere thank you for the enormous effort(s) that you have made in stabilising and securing the long-term future of RUSI (NSW).

-Developing Our Vision for RUSI (NSW)
+Implementing Our Vision for RUSI (NSW)

 • We live in an increasingly unstable and disrupted Asia Pacific region- which is both becoming more unpredictable and dangerous- at the same time as it is becoming the focus of world power attention.
 One (already occurring) outcome is a greater focus on defence issues by both Governments and the general community.
-A closely related subset is the rapid acceptance by the community - at a time of great stress caused by natural disasters, of the changing peacetime "within Australia" role(s) of the ADF (e.g. acceptance of a 'civil defence' type role).
+A closely related subset is the rapid acceptance by the community - at a time of great stress caused by natural disasters, of the changing peacetime "within Australia" role(s) of the ADF (e.g. acceptance of a 'civil defence' type role for the ADF).